JunjieCheng/PUBG-hack-detection/README.md

 * 500 players' data from [pubg.me/](pubg.me/).
 It contains top 100 users in ranking of five servers: as, na, eu, oc, and sea.
 After observation, we easily find a large number of abnormal data, which could be easily recognized as cheater’s data

-* 85000 data from [https://www.kaggle.com/lazyjustin/pubgplayerstats](kaggle.com).
+* About 85000 data from [https://www.kaggle.com/lazyjustin/pubgplayerstats](kaggle.com).
 Most data in this data set come from normal players.

 In order to balance the proportion of cheaters and achieve a better training effectiveness, we took all ranked data and 2000 data from normal data set and mix together as the training set.
 In this case, the training data set could contain both normal data and data from cheaters.